 It doesn’t take a lot to give this hummus quite the garlicky bite!

 Garlic Scape Recipes

 What can you make with garlic scapes?

-- Garlic scapes can be used just like the cloves, so sauté them into any dish that you’d add garlic
+- Garlic scapes can be used just like garlic cloves, so sauté them into any dish that you’d add garlic.

-- Chop and freeze them!
-Pull them out whenever you need a garlic boost!
+- Chop the garlic scapes and freeze them!
+Pull out the chopped garlic scapes whenever you need to add a garlic boost to your meal!